annitodd/GEMS-data/gems-mode-choice/20_mode-choice-cleaned-stats.md

     [147] "DEST_CT"                      "HHSTFIPS.y"
     [149] "HHCNTYFP"                     "HHCT"

-### Summarize
+#### Summarize

-Recall that they don’t equally merge, as we saw before (hhct has more households on file).
+Recall that the trips dataset and the households dataset, they don’t equally merge, as we saw before (hhct has more households on file).
 Anna notes that this is likely because lots of households took the survey but only some of them filled out the trips diary part.

 ``` r
 df_temp_full |>